er1/s228/README.md

 - Describe the functions of an ALU and compare it to what we have built in the lab
 - Describe how one would perform the register transfer language operation A -> B

-Lab reports are due two weeks after they are assigned. __Lab report 2 is due the week of March 10.__
+Lab reports are due two weeks after they are assigned.

-There will be a 10% __deduction__ on the lab grade if you fail to include your name or __group number__ on your report.
-There will be a 40% __deduction__ in lab grade if you fail to complete the labs before the lab report deadline.
+There will be a 10% __deduction__ on the lab grade if you do not include both your name and group number on your report.

 ### Memory